Federal and State Aid Resources List

 College Work Study - FEDERAL & STATE PROGRAM

-If awarded Federal or State Work Study, the amount awarded is an estimate of earnings and means that you are eligible to be employed under the FCWS at Howard College/SWCID.
+If awarded Federal or State Work Study, the amount awarded is an estimate of earnings and means that you are eligible to be employed under the FCWS at Howard College/SWCD.
 These funds will NOT be disbursed unless you obtain employment; you should report to the Office of Financial Aid during the first week of classes for job placement opportunities.
 If your aid preference included work, and you were not awarded work study, you must contact your financial aid representative and schedule an appointment.

 William D. Ford - FEDERAL DIRECT LOAN PROGRAM